 If you’re looking for a different style of Bluetooth headphone, here are some highly reviewed options from Amazon, according to hyperenthusiastic listeners.

-Best foldable over-ear headphones
+Best foldable over-ear wireless headphones

-Best noise-canceling over-ear headphones
+Best noise-cancelling over-ear headphones